YangLab/SCAPTURE/README.md

 	PBMC_ALL.intronic.IntegratedSamples.bed
 	PBMC_ALL.3primeExtended.IntegratedSamples.bed

-  Combined peaks are written in files with "Integrated.bed" [BED format](https://genome.ucsc.edu/FAQ/FAQformat.html#format1.7),
+  Combined peaks are written in files with "Integrated.bed" [BED format](https://genome.ucsc.edu/FAQ/FAQformat.html#format1.7)[see](https://github.com/YangLab/SCAPTURE/blob/main/scripts/BED12_format.png),
- * the 1-12 columns represent the spliced peak region of PAS.
+ * the 1-12 columns represent the spliced peak region of PAS[see](https://github.com/YangLab/SCAPTURE/blob/main/scripts/BED12_format.png).
  * the 13th column is "number of refernce poly(A) sites supporting the PAS."
  * the 14th column is "DeepPASS prediction of the PAS."
  * the 15th column is "±100 nt sequence around the cleavage site of PAS."